 Alex supports families of all kinds along the full spectrum of family law issues, advising clients who are dealing with everything from complex property holdings in multiple jurisdictions to parental alienation.
 Depending on the circumstances, Alex will help his clients resolve their family law issues through collaborative law, negotiation, mediation, or litigation – or a combination of these approaches when appropriate.

-Alex worked with Leisha previously at the law firm where they met, and so feels quite at home once again being her next-door office neighbour.
-In fact, a key motivator in his decision to join the Connect team was the opportunity to once again collaborate with Leisha, who shares his energy and enthusiasm for the work they do.
+Having worked with Leisha previously at the law firm where they met, a key motivator in Alex's decision to join the Connect team was the opportunity to once again collaborate with Leisha, who shares his energy and enthusiasm for the work they do.
 Another draw for Alex was Connect’s fresh, integrated approach to family law, given his belief that his clients want choice and flexibility, not only for their legal issues, but also when it comes to the practical and emotional aspects of separation and divorce.

 Alex shares the firm’s community-orientation, which is evident in his volunteer commitment to different local organizations.
-He is a board member of Word Vancouver (Western Canada’s largest celebration of literacy and reading) and provides legal advice to individuals and organizations in need through Access Pro Bono.
+He is also a contributor to Lexis-Nexis's British Columbia Family Practice Advisor and the contributing editor to Carswell's Evidence in Family Law publication.

 As for Alex’s credentials, it goes without saying that he is highly experienced and extremely skilled at what he does.
 Because his accomplishments are so impressive, however, we are going to say it anyway…